 Experiencing sexual harassment while at work can put employees under tremendous stress.
 Some victims may be afraid to come forward, and the choice to take action against a harasser can often be the most difficult step.
 No one should be made to feel unsafe in his or her work environment, and it is essential that employees know their rights.

-- File a complaint with your company: Many companies take claims of sexual harassment very seriously and have detailed steps on how to report an incident.
-While typically handled by Human Resources, in cases where companies do not have formal procedures, speak to a supervisor or manager who is not involved in the workplace harassment you are experiencing.
+File a complaint with your company: Some companies take claims of sexual harassment very seriously and have detailed steps on how to report an incident.
+Although typically handled by Human Resources, in cases where companies do not have formal procedures, speak to a supervisor or manager who is not involved in the workplace harassment you are experiencing.

-STOP WORKPLACE SEXUAL HARASSMENT – CALL
+STOP WORKPLACE SEXUAL HARASSMENT:

 At Pimentel Law, we know that you may be fearful confronting your harasser or of retaliation.
-However, understand that employees like yourself are protected under federal and state law, and that your employer is prohibited from punishing you for reporting sexual harassment.
-Pimentel Law knows your rights, and can help you put a stop to sexual harassment and/or retaliation.
+However, understand that employees like yourself are protected under federal and state law and your employer is prohibited from taking any adverse employment action against you for reporting sexual harassment.

 Pimentel Law knows your rights and can help you put a stop to sexual harassment and/or retaliation.
 With the help of a sexual harassment attorney in California, you can stand up for your right to have a sexual harassment–free workplace.

 Schedule a confidential consultation and talk to a sexual harassment attorney in Los Angeles about your situation.